Level was a distribution service for independent artists to release their music on all major streaming platforms.

 Editorial

 The Editorial blog was where Level’s greatest stories were shared: from artist profiles to news pieces that covered topics that mattered most to independent artists.
-Reinforcing Level’s position within the larger conversation, this content program brought value to our readership who gained advice on how to market their first release to sharing resources during the 2020 lockdown.
-The Blog represented Level’s editorial foresight and a record of impressive talent and contributors.
+Reinforcing Level’s position as an artist's advocate, this content program brought value to our readership who gained insight on how to market their first release to sharing resources during the 2020 lockdown.
+The Blog represented a pillar within Level’s editorial vision and a record of impressive talent and contributors.